 Why Are Page Speed & User Experience So Important?

 User experience directly correlates with conversion rates and revenue.
 But Google has increasingly emphasized page experience as a search engine ranking factor, too.

-Every developer knows that page load time can directly impact your website’s user experience.
-BigCommerce has already made significant investments in page speed with last year’s release of the Cornerstone 4.0 theme.
-But many times, we’ll let it slide to accommodate a more aesthetically pleasing design or new BigCommerce app.
+Every developer knows that page load time can directly impact a website’s user experience.
+BigCommerce has already made significant investments in page speed with 2019’s release of the Cornerstone 4.0 theme.
+Many times, however, we let it slide to accommodate a more aesthetically pleasing design or new BigCommerce app.

 But data doesn’t lie, and research shows that users tend to favor page speed over fancy functionalities.
 Page speed doesn’t only impact your user behavior stats – it affects ecommerce revenue, too.

 - 73% of mobile internet users have encountered a website that was too slow to load.